-With effect from June 2006, the Bank continued the parallel run of Basel II framework by continuously tracking the exposures and studies the impact on Banks' CRAR on quarterly basis with a view to ensuring smooth transition to revised framework.
+With effect from June 2006, the Bank continued the parallel run of Basel II framework by continuously tracking the exposures and studies the impact on Banks'

+CRAR on quarterly basis with a view to ensuring smooth transition to revised framework.
 In line with the RBI guidelines, the Bank has migrated to the revised framework from 31.03.2009.

 Basel II framework provides a range of options for determining the capital requirements for credit risk, market risk and operational risk.
 The framework allows banks and supervisors to select approaches that are most appropriate for their operations and financial markets.
-In accordance with the RBI's requirement, the Bank has adopted Standardized Approach (SA) for Credit Risk and Basic Indicator Approach (BIA) for Operational Risk to compute capital as on 31st March 2009.
-Additionally, the Bank continues to apply the Standardized Duration Approach (SDA) for computing capital requirement for market risks risk and market risk as on 31.03.2012) for maintaining capital as per revised framework.
-The total Capital to Risk Weighted Assets Ratio (CRAR) as per Basel II guidelines works to 14.69% against the regulatory requirement of 9%.
-The Tier I CRAR stands at 13.98% as against RBI's prescription of 6%.
+In accordance with the RBI's requirement, the Bank has adopted Standardized Approach (SA) for Credit Risk and Basic Indicator Approach (BIA) for Operational Risk to compute capital as on 31 st March 2009.
+Additionally, the Bank continues to apply the Standardized Duration Approach (SDA) for computing capital requirement for market risks

 Reserve Bank of India prescribes Banks to maintain a minimum Capital to Risk-weighted Assets Ratio (CRAR) of 9 percent with regard to credit risk, market risk and operational risk on an ongoing basis, as against 8 percent prescribed in Basel documents.
-RBI also prescribes prudential floor (as 80% of minimum capital requirement computed under Basel I for credit
+RBI also prescribes prudential floor (as 80% of minimum capital requirement computed under Basel I for credit risk and market risk as on 31.03.2013) for maintaining capital as per revised framework.
+The total Capital to Risk Weighted Assets Ratio (CRAR) as per Basel II guidelines works to 15.01% against the regulatory requirement of 9%.
+The Tier I CRAR stands at 14.33% as against RBI's prescription of 6%.

 In computation of Capital for credit risk under Standardized Approach, the Bank has relied upon the Borrower wise data captured from each individual branch.
-For this purpose, our Information Technology Department has provided one report in our Core Banking Solutions and branches are extracting the details from the report and submitting Asset Classification Statement after incorporating additional particulars.
-Necessary checks are done at H.O.
-Level to ensure the correctness.
-The various aspects of Basel II norms are imparted to field level staff regularly through circulars and letters.
+For this purpose, our Information Technology Department has provided one report in finacle where the required particulars as per Basel norms were extracted at HO level directly from Core Banking Solutions.
+The various aspects of Basel II norms are imparted to field level staff regularly through circulars and letters for continuous purification of data.